ebuytkin/digrepo/docs/infrastructure/ingest_server_creation.md

 Copy the `fstab` from an existing server and modify as needed.
 Most likely, only the ingest source mounts will need editing.

-1. Create a directory for mounting and change its ownership to the ingest group.
+1. Create a directory for mounting.

     ```sh
     sudo mkdir /path/to/mountpoint
-    chmod -R ingest /path/to/mountpoint
     ```

 2. Update the file system table file with the location and characteristics of the storage to mount.
 Use existing entries in the file as models.